mrismanaziz/Reforestation/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.